storacha/RFC/rfc/egress-traffic.md

 ## Proposal

-We propose two alternatives for tracking and updating egress billing traffic:
+We propose three alternatives for tracking and updating egress billing traffic:

 ### Alternative 1: SQS, Lambda, DynamoDB, and Stripe Integration